The English Legal System

 House of Lords

 This is the final criminal court of appeal.
-There are 12 Law Lords, presided by the Lord Chancellor.
-The House of Lords hears appeals from the Court of Appeal.
+There are 12 Law Lords, presided over by the Lord Chancellor.
+The House of Lords hears appeals from the Court of Appeals.
 The House of Lords is important in human rights law because it can rule that an Act of Parliament is contrary to the 1998 Human Rights Act.

 The High Court